KellenWatt/python-lessons/README.md

   - Windows: `py -3 -m pip install pytest`
   - macOS/Linux: `pip3 install pytest`

-### Getting Started

 ### Caveats
 #### Design Expectations
 These lessons are designed to be done by students on their own time, and as such they are structured more like an interactive textbook, rather than a lesson plan.
-Additionally, the exercises are designed such that the student is expected to get all the answers correct before moving on, and as such it is laregly incompatible with standard letter- grading systems.
+Additionally, the exercises are designed such that the student is expected to get all the answers correct before moving on, and as such it is laregly incompatible with standard letter-grading systems.
 This is not intended for large-classroom use, but for more of a flipped, one-on-one approach, which is suited to the extracurricular, mentor-based system that is used by many FRC teams.
-If you use these lessons for anything other than these design expectations, you're value may vary, and good luck.
+If you use these lessons for anything outside these design expectations, you're mileage may vary, and good luck.

-### Content Expectations
+#### Content Expectations
 The author of these lessons is not an expert in Python, and these should not be considered a thorough exploration of the Python programming language, or any other tools used in these lessons.
 There are almost certainly going to be inaccurate or incorrect material contained within.
 In many cases, these are the result of simplification for